Outburn-IL/fume-community/docs/getting-started.md

 **NOTE:** You _MUST_ edit the `FHIR_SERVER_BASE` environment variable to point to your FHIR server

 # In a Node.js application
-Install the module into you project:
+Install the module into your project:
 - `npm install fume-fhir-converter --save`

 Then you can import the module and start using it.